Rosmarinus officinalis (sometimes also referred to as Salvia rosmarinus) is the botanical name for a shrub. This shrub is commonly known as rosemary.

 Stress can hamper the outcome of education.
 A study published in the journal Holistic Nursing Practice showed the positive effect of rosemary and lavender essential oils on test taking graduate nursing students.
 (3)

 9. A Nice Smelling Oil

-Rosemary oil has a delightful aroma which is why it is popular in the first place.
-Its pleasing fragrance is attributed to a volatile compound known as myrcene present in this essential oil.
-The fragrance of rosemary oil makes it a popular ingredient in room fresheners, diffusers, and scented candles for meditation.
+Rosemary oil has a delightful aroma, which is why it is popular in the first place.
+Its pleasing fragrance is attributed to a volatile compound of myrcene in this essential oil.
+The fragrance of rosemary oil makes it an essential ingredient in room fresheners, diffusers, and scented meditation candles.
 Additionally, it is commonly used in cosmetics, scented bath products, and perfumes.